RedBearAK/xwaykeyz/README.md

 ![build and CI status](https://badgen.net/github/checks/RedBearAK/xwaykeyz)

+## Forked from keyszer

 Keyszer is a smart key remapper for Linux (and X11) written in Python.
 It's similar to `xmodmap` but allows far more flexible remappings.
 Keyszer was forked from [xkeysnail](https://github.com/mooz/xkeysnail) which no longer seems actively maintained.

+Xwaykeyz was forked from keyszer, and supports some Wayland environments (GNOME, KDE Plasma, Cinnamon, Sway, Hyprland).
+The many references in this README to keyszer will be updated at some point to be more relevant for `xwaykeyz`.

+Feel free to pronounce it however you want: Ex-Way-Keys, Sway-Keys, or Zway-Keyzzzzzz...

 ### How does it work?